HuidaeCho/projpicker/README.md

 ## Querying points

-Results are sorted by area to highlight local projections.
+Results are sorted by area to highlight local CRSs.

 From the shell,
 ```bash